balancer/docs-v3/docs/concepts/guides/swaps/custom-paths-with-router.md

 ---
 order: 2
-title: Router Interaction
+title: Custom Paths with the Router
 ---

-# Router Interaction
+# Custom Paths with the Router

-This guide demonstrates how to execute single and multi-path swaps.
-The examples are for the exactIn swap type, see the [Router API](../../router/overview.md) for exactOut details.
+This guide illustrates the process of executing swaps through the router once swap paths have been established.
+The examples provided encompass both single and multi-path swap types, focusing on exactIn swaps.
+For additional information on exactOut swaps, please refer to the [Router API](../../router/overview.md) documentation.

 _This guide is for Swapping on Balancer V3.
 If you're looking to Swap using Balancer V2, start [here](https://docs.balancer.fi/reference/swaps/batch-swaps.html)._